ben-marshall/microcoder/docs/README.md

   operations on those arguments.
 - Define arbitrary inputs and outputs to the micro-code program, known as *ports*.
-- Define global state variables which the instructions can access and modfy.
+- Define global state variables which the instructions can access and modify.
 - Write assembly-like programs, with basic blocks, instructions and conditional jumps between those blocks.